michaelwolo/morse-code-removal/README.md

 My approach to the problem keeps a list of all variants after each character deletion.
-Each variant has a list of deletion indexes (where characters in this variant have previously been deleted), a remaining substring (sliced after the last character deletion) and a start index (to keep track of the remaining substring from the original given string).
+Each variant has a list of deletion indexes (where characters in this variant have previously been deleted), a remaining substring (sliced after the last character deletion) and a start index (to keep track of future deletion indexes relative to the given string).

 The program starts by creating a single variant from the given string.
 There are no deletions and the remaining string is equal to the original value.